Muskan244/AI-Support-Agent/README.md

 4. **Comprehensive Testing**
    - Unit tests for services and utilities
    - Integration tests for API endpoints
-   - E2E tests with Playwright for the frontend

 5. **WebSocket Support**
    - Real-time message delivery